nb3110/telco_churn_project/README.md

 Given that we are going to predict churn using this numerical variables, it is recommended to scale them because many machine learning algorithms rely on distance measures between data points to make predictions.
 If the numerical variables have different scales, it can lead to inaccuracies in the distance measures and ultimately affect the performance of the model.

   `MinMaxScaler`: This scaler scales the data to a fixed range of 0 to 1.
-I will use this scaler, given that the data is positive, non-Gaussian, and mainly concentrated in the minimum and/or maximum values
+I will use this scaler, given that the data is positive and non-Gaussian.

 <br>
 <br>